DSTitan/DSTitan/README.md

 ## Heya!
 - 📜 My name is Nathan also known as *Titan*
 - 💡 Im a programmer and artist, Ive also made music!
-- 🔎 My goal is to try and inprove my skills by creating projects and other cool stuff!
+- 🔎 My goal is to inprove my skills by creating projects and other cool stuff, as well as make my community bigger!
 - ❤ Hope you like what I do!

 - ⚒ Im currently working on a [Discord Bot][titanbot] and a Game.